 The constant debate that allows for people like Senator Mitch McConnell (R-KY), to continue to "kick the can" vacillates around emphasizing the nuance in identifying who should, and who shouldn't be entitled to reparations.
 Actually, the calculation isn't difficult.
-If you are among the 42 million persons who identify as African-American, then you qualify.
-I agree, all may not be a direct descendant of an African slave; however, if you can be identified as being black - you have suffered the effects of slavery and its aftermath.
+If you are among the 42 million persons who identify as African-American, included in the US Census, then you qualify.

-Following, I present my research that attempts to identify and present relevant empirical analysis that sustained my hypothesis: "African-Americans are owed reparations by the United States of America."
+Following, I present my research that attempts to identify and present relevant empirical analysis that sustains my hypothesis: "African-Americans are owed reparations by the United States of America."